harrisoncramer/gitlab.nvim/README.md

 | `a`  | Jump to the comment in the discussion tree                                        |
 | `g?` | Show these keymaps                                                               |

-`c` only works on the new (right) side; commenting on a line the commit deletes (left side) is not supported. `]v` / `[v` follow the line to the next commit that changes it, then fall back to the next commit that merely touches the file.
+`c` works on both sides of the diff, including a line the commit deletes.
+To follow the line under the cursor to the next commit that changes it, bind `select_next_change_here` / `select_prev_change_here` in your diffview config.
+Those actions exist only in the `diffview+` fork.

 ## Contributing